coencuppen/Ambilight-APA102/README.md

 # Ambilight APA102 Nano
 This ambilight code works with the APA102 LED strip.
 The Arduino Nano drives these LED's super fast.
 It feels like the LED's updates real time.
-I achieved this by directly writing inside the Arduino Nano registers and by using the SPI interface.
+This is achieved by directly writing inside the Arduino Nano registers and by using the SPI interface.

 For the communication with the pc I use prismatik (unofficial) https://github.com/psieg/Lightpack/releases